 - a.
 The proposed target of 775 dpa is higher than past delivery in a reasonably long-term past (2001-11 or 2001-14, it makes no difference). - b.
-But 775 dpa is slightly lower than past delivery in 2001-07 c.The Council should not plan only to use the most recent demographic projections and an uplift compared to ONS 2012 is warranted [Agreed by All]
+But 775 dpa is slightly lower than past delivery in 2001-07 - b.c.
+Pegasus disagree, as whether the proposed target is higher than average delivery over the past is meaningless, if delivery over the past has been suppressed below actual needs.
+The point is that the Structure Plan target, which was a supply led target (ie below actual housing needs) has not been met.

-[Agreed by all as fact]
+[Agreed by All as fact]